 Less than Container Load refers to the freight forwarders shipping product where cargo from multiple customers is consolidated into one standard marine container.
 For individual shippers, using a less than container load solution, therefore offer an opportunity to reduce the transportation costs, in comparison with booking a full container or using airfreight.

 Traditionally, the less than container load product is one of the fundamental business elements of the freight forwarder.
 Where shipping lines offer transportation solutions for full containers on their large container ships, in the last 10 years they have stopped offering the land side services where they handle individual shipments.
 Customers booking directly with shipping lines therefore mainly load the cargo into the containers themselves.

-If a shipment is less than the total volume of the smallest shipping container, i.e. less than 30 cubic meter, it would however mean the container is not fully utilised.
-As the cost of the container transportation is based on the actual container rather than the content, shipping a half empty container will incur the same cost as shipping a full container.
+If a shipment is less than the total volume of the smallest shipping container, i.e. less than 30 cubic meters, it would, however, mean the container is not fully utilized.
+As the cost of the container transportation is based on the actual container rather than the content, shipping a half-empty container will incur the same cost as shipping a full container.

 With this in mind, the freight forwarders started offering a consolidation service, which in principle works the same way as a car-pooling scheme.
 The total cost of the container transportation is split between the users, i.e. the shippers who have less than container load cargo in the container.
 In addition, when shipping with a freight forwarder, customers benefit from the scale of these companies.
 Freight forwarders are amongst the biggest customers for shipping lines, why they also enjoy some of the best rates and payment terms.
 Part of this benefit is passed to customers.

 Less than container load or airfreight

 The less container load solution is a good alternative to airfreight.
 The main considerations are cost and transit time.
 While the less than container load service is an ocean freight solution and therefore has a transit time according to international ocean freight, the costs are significantly less than airfreight.
 Sometimes up to 10-15 times less.